Heteroscedasticity: Causes and Consequences

 Robust Standard Errors

 The usual OLS standard errors assume constant variance of residuals and cannot be used in heteroscedasticity.
 Instead, robust standard errors can be employed in such cases.
 These allow a non-constant variance of residuals to estimate the standard errors of coefficients.
-The HC3 Robust standard errors have been observed to perform well in heteroscedasticity.
+Moreover, the HC3 Robust standard errors have been observed to perform well in heteroscedasticity.

 Weighted Least Squares

 The Weighted Least Squares technique is a special application of Generalized Least Squares.
 The variables in the model are transformed by assigning weights in such a manner that the variance of residuals becomes constant.
 The weights are determined by understanding the underlying relationship or form of heteroscedasticity.
-Glejser’s heteroscedasticity test can be used to determine the heteroscedastic relationship between residuals and independent variables.
+Glejser’s heteroscedasticity test can also be used to determine the heteroscedastic relationship between residuals and independent variables.

 Transforming the variables